What Is an EVM? The Basics of Electronic Voting Machines

 What Is an Electronic Voting Machine

 Voting is a basic decision-making process, especially in a democratic system.
-It is an opportunity for people in an area to have a say in the kind of people who govern them.
+It allows people in an area to have a say in who governs them.

-There are different ways to collect votes, depending on the system.
-While voting systems used in regular decision-making can be used in electoral systems, not all electoral voting processes can be used in all settings.
+Depending on the system, there are different ways to collect votes.
+While voting systems in regular decision-making can be used in electoral systems, not all electoral voting processes can be used in all settings.

 In small organizations, voting can occur in several ways.
 It can be done formally via ballot or informally as a gesture or spoken agreement.